austinkmassey/crisp/README.md

 Customize:

 - the tool lives in the project's repository.
-It's scripts and templates can be customized for each project
+Its scripts and templates can be customized for each project

 ## Commands